undo-insurance/careers/android-developer.md

 Then heads up!

 Undo has already kicked in the door in the insurance industry and is now looking to make even more noise.
-For that, we are looking for a newly graduated or passionate, and eager-to-learn Android Developer to join our tech team.
+For that, we are looking for a **newly graduated** and **eager-to-learn** Android Developer to join our tech team.
 Is that you?

 ## About UNDO